-Teacher led learning will take place between 08.40 and 14.00 in a separate and independent room.
+Teacher led learning will take place between 08.40 and 12.30 in a separate and independent room.
 The learning will cover the core subjects Maths, English and Science along with a number of foundation learning subjects such as ASDAN.
 There is an expectation that students will sit GCSE examinations in the core subjects based on their learning needs.

-The Hobbs Centre offers a blended learning experience with fully qualified teaching staff delivering face-to-face, classroom-based learning; 'live' online learning and narrated power point activities depending on the specific needs of the students.
+The Hobbs Centre offers a blended learning experience with fully qualified teaching staff delivering face-to-face, classroom-based learning.
 These learning activities will be supported through the use of specific websites that will enable students to consolidate and extend the classroom learning at home.